Picoiss/TreasureThieves/README.md

 Carts (Boats):
 - Carts are spawned with parameters of 'Fill Amount' (Health), 'Resource Type', and 'Speed'.
 The Resource Type of the Cart influences the image of the cart, and also infleunces which Towers will deal max damage to the Cart.
 The speed of the Cart is usually set to 1 (time to travel 1 grid is 1 second), but carts which have more 'Fill Amount' (Health), may have slower speed.
 - Interestingly, Carts of the same Resource Type may actually have different Healths.
 For example, two 'Bronze Carts' spawned in a round may have 'Fill Amounts' of 100 and 200, respectively.
 This adds another layer of intricacy into the game, where the player will likely have to use context clues (speed of cart / what round they are on) to determine the Health of a Cart.
 (Although they could also see the Health Bar decreasing slower).

+Random Events:
+- Throughout the game several random events may occur each round.
+Specifically, after each round, their is a change that either one of the Players' towers will break, and their is also a chance that the next round they play, their towers may be buffed or nerfed.

 ## Importing Project (Using IntelliJ)
 IntelliJ has built-in support for Gradle.
 To import this project: